AriFordsham/GHCWiki/status/ghc-7.8.md

 The following new features are planned for 7.8.
 They are at varying degrees of completeness, and may not all make it in.

+- Richard Eisenberg is working on closed type families (a new feature).
+See [NewAxioms](new-axioms)

+- Richard Eisenberg is also working on using "roles" to finally fix [\#1496](https://gitlab.haskell.org//ghc/ghc/issues/1496).

+- Pedro and Richard were working on tidying up the poly-kinded Typable story.
+I'm not sure what, if anything, remains to be done.

 - Geoff Mainland is working on a better Template Haskell implementation ([ http://ghc.haskell.org/trac/ghc/wiki/TemplateHaskell/BlogPostChanges](http://ghc.haskell.org/trac/ghc/wiki/TemplateHaskell/BlogPostChanges), [ http://gmainland.blogspot.co.uk/2013/05/type-safe-runtime-code-generation-with.html](http://gmainland.blogspot.co.uk/2013/05/type-safe-runtime-code-generation-with.html)), in the `th-new` branch of various repos.